goblinfactory/study-ionic-sandbox/README.md

 `> npm install -g ionic cordova`

-If this results in `Error: EACCES: permission denied, symlink '../lib/node_modules/cordova/bin/cordova'` then the fix might be
+If this results in `Error: EACCES: permission denied, symlink '../lib/node_modules/cordova/bin/cordova'` then the fix is ***not*** to run as sudo, but rather might be as follows, to fix folder permissions by starting fresh;
 ```
  mkdir ~/npm-global
  npm config set prefix ~/npm-global